CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

     -rw------- 1 me group  682 Oct 17 16:38 snpma_preserved.fasta

 A log file is created for each step of the pipeline for each sample.
-For performamnce reasons, the samples are sorted by size and processed largest first.
+For performance reasons, the samples are sorted by size and processed largest first.
 This sorting is reflected in the naming of the log files.
 The log files are named with a suffix indicating the sample number::